EyasuTeshome/shifttracker/job-search/take-home-assignments/take_home_intro.md

 - Prepare GitHub templates for different tech stacks - this will speed you up as you will have your boilerplate code ready.

+During your job searching time at Micorverse, you will be asked to prepare for take-home assignments in the recurring exercise.

 ---